Donate to Erin's Law

 The aforementioned strategic plan may include proposals for specific statutory changes and methods to foster cooperation among state agencies and between the state and local government.

-The task force shall consult with employees of the Department of Children and Family Services, the Criminal Justice Information Agency, the Department of State Police, the and any other State agency or department as necessary to accomplish the task force's responsibilities under this Act.
+The task force shall consult with employees of the Department of Children and Family Services, the Criminal Justice Information Agency, the Department of State Police, the Illinois State Board of Education and any other State agency or department as necessary to accomplish the task force's responsibilities under this Act.

 Sen. Tim Bivins